 It is common in economics to invoke the importance of reputation, as in the example cited.
 But there is a clear distinction between the economics of reputation in that sense and what we think of as the economics of esteem.
 To be concerned about reputation on a certain action front—say, in producing high-quality, low-cost goods—is to have a primary interest in behaving after that fashion and a derived interest in being reputed to behave in that way.
 To be concerned about esteem on any front—say, in sticking to promises, as in the example of the builder—is to have a primary interest in enjoying esteem as someone who reliably keeps their promises and a derived interest in actually keeping them: failing to keep them is a sure way, in the absence of excuse, of losing esteem as a promise-keeper.
-In the first case producing high-quality, low-cost goods appeals to the agent, presumably for the material advantage it promises, and the attraction of a good reputation is simply that it will create more opportunities for benefitting from the performance.
+In the first case producing high-quality, low-cost goods appeals to the agent, presumably for the material advantage it promises, and the attraction of a good reputation is simply that it will create more opportunities for benefiting from the performance.
 In the second case it is being esteemed as a promise-keeper that primarily appeals—this may be in the eyes of the self as well as in the eyes of others—and the attraction of the behavior is that it is a means or precondition for enjoying such esteem.

 It is not the intangible hand, then, that leads corporations within a competitive economy to produce high-quality, low-cost goods.
 Rather it is the invisible hand.
 By each seeking their own market advantage in the production of suitable goods, and a reputation for reliably producing them, they combine to generate as by an invisible hand—as a not necessarily foreseen or desired consequence—the collective benefit that consists in the availability of such goods.
 There is no suggestion that they produce that benefit out of a wish to be esteemed for their attachment to community welfare—for their virtue as corporate citizens—as the intangible hand would require.

-Towards an economics of corporate esteem
+Toward an Economics of Corporate Esteem

-These observations show that we may hope to mobilize the economics of reputation—and more generally, the invisible hand—in getting a corporation to achieve a collective benefit, if that benefit has a particular character: like the quality-cost ratio, it correlates directly with the interests of the individual consumers that the corporation is seeking to satisfy.
+These observations show that we may hope to mobilize the economics of reputation—and more generally, the invisible hand—in getting a corporation to achieve a collective benefit, if that benefit has a particular character: like the quality–cost ratio, it correlates directly with the interests of the individual consumers that the corporation is seeking to satisfy.
 Because consumers are individually interested in buying products that score well on the scale of quality and cost, corporations are bound to respond to that interest and to help ensure, as by an invisible hand, that the collective interest in having access to high-quality, low-cost products is satisfied.
 But the observations also suggest, alas, that collective benefits that are not so closely tied to the properties of a corporation’s products cannot be generated on the same basis.
 And the collective benefits we as a society might want corporations to promote are mostly of this kind.

-Consider the benefits that lead many of us to think that corporations—and, where relevant, corporate bodies more generally—should abide by the following standards.
+Consider the benefits that lead many of us to think that corporations—and, where relevant, corporate bodies more generally—should abide by the following standards:

-As tax-payers, corporate bodies should be ready to pay the full tax expected and levied under the laws of the relevant jurisdiction.
+As taxpayers, corporate bodies should be ready to pay the full tax expected and levied under the laws of the relevant jurisdiction.

 As employers, they should be willing to make every effort to look after employee safety, to remove the threat of summary dismissal, and to respond to complaints.